How to Secure AI Coding Assistants Without Slowing Developers Down

 - Govern models: allow only the models your AI security council approves, and deny untrusted ones inline.

-- Secure tool and MCP connections: inspect tool and MCP calls so a connected system cannot prompt-inject the assistant.
+- Secure tool and MCP connections: inspect tool and MCP calls so a connected system cannot prompt-inject the assistant, and verify every approved call.

 - Coach, do not just block: nudge developers to sanctioned tools and confirm risky actions in the moment, which preserves productivity and builds AI literacy.